Energy efficiency starts at home

 - Using your washing machine, tumble dryer or dishwasher when they're full will save around 14% of the energy you use.

-- Look for home appliances with the highest energy ratings (most ratings go up to A+++)
+- Invest in new home appliances with high energy ratings (most ratings go up to A+++) and don't buy larger than needed.

 For more energy saving tips visit: